-Aloha and Thank you for visiting my page.
+Aloha and Thank you for visiting Team Smiling page.

 I am participating in Moving Day Hawaii, benefiting the National Parkinson Foundation Hawaii on Saturday, October 25th, 2014.
 I am proud to have a great team this year walking with me on TEAM SMILING.

 A smile goes a long way, it opens doors, it creates friendships, expresses love, shows caring and compassion, and a smile brings hope.
-Most of all a smile just makes you and others around you feel better.
+Most of all a smile makes you and others around you feel better.
 So why not Always smile?
-For those of us with Parkinson sometimes our lips have a hard time curling up to create a grin and smile, but that doesn't matter, we can still smile with our eyes, our heart, our attitude.
+For those of us with Parkinson sometimes our lips have a hard time curling up to create a grin and smile, our muscles and nerves quit.
+But that doesn't matter, we can still smile with our eyes, our heart, our attitude.
 We can always smile.

 I am so grateful for this years team!
 Once again I am moved and blessed beyond measure just knowing that my family and many of BYUH students are supporting me and joining me at the walk.

 Last year I never thought I would meet my fundraising goal because I decided to join the event at the last moment and yet I surpassed it.
 I am still overwhelmed!
 This year I hope to achieve the same goal or surpass it, but most of all I ask for your blessings, encouragement, love and prayers.
 I could not do this with out you.